Using a mask, you can can hide portions of the layer and mask out the effect where desired.

 You can edit the mask using the painting tools.
 Select a mask in the Layers panel by clicking on its thumbnail.
 Paint with black to create an opaque mask, paint with white to create a transparent mask; other colors will create a semi-transparent mask.

 By default, the mask is linked to the active layer.
-To cancel/reestablish the link between the layer and mask, click on / between the thumbnails or select the command Layers -> Layer Mask -> Unlink/Link.
+To cancel/reestablish the link between the layer and mask, click / between the thumbnails or select Layers -> Layer Mask -> Unlink/Link.
 Unlinking them lets you shift the mask separately from the layer.